 It's not uncommon to see a bad RAM chip in a C64.
 Micron Technology RAM chips ("MT" letters printed on the chip) are known to fail more often than the other types used in C64s.
-There may also be some correlation between long powered-off periods and failures.
+Long powered-off periods may contribute to RAM failures.
 The maximum voltage of the RAM chips is only 0.5 V higher than the normal 5 V, so they are among the first to go in case of overvoltage as well.

 Another way to test RAM chips is by piggybacking a known working chip on top of each one and checking if the symptoms change.
 If they do, suspect that chip.
 Keep in mind that this method is not always reliable - sometimes piggybacking a working chip on top of a faulty one will not change anything, even if the faulty chip is not shorted.